 Are you tired of the same old drinks, but don’t want to serve something that has a ton of ingredients and is putzy to make?

 What is Elderflower Liqueur and what does it taste like?

 Elderflower liqueur is made from the small, white flowers of the elderflower bush.
 These blossoms are often handpicked and the liqueur is made with no preservatives or stabilizers (which means it really should be used in about 6 months for best flavor).

-As with all recipes with a short ingredient list, use high-quality gin and leave the less expensive brands for sangria
+As with all recipes with a short ingredient list, use high-quality ingredients and leave the less expensive brands for sangria.

 Why do I need the sugared rim on the martini glass?